rajeshkhumanthem/GIMMM/README.md

 By separating the 'app server' into 2 parts; a session layer (GIMMM daemon) and a business application logic aka BAL layer (GIMMM Client), an application programmer can concentrate wholely on implementing their BAL and leave the nitty gritty details of interfacing with the FCM Connection servers to the GIMMM daemon.

+For a more detail documentation please see [Gimmm Wiki Page](https://github.com/rajeshkhumanthem/GIMMM/wiki).

 # Status
 At this point, GIMMM is able to